jmarcher/laravel-eloquent-flag/README.md

 There are 2 types of flags:

 - `Boolean` useful when you need to mark entity as active, published, accepted and etc, but you don't care when exactly this action was performed or you are logging user actions by yourself.
 - `Timestamp` works the same as `Boolean` flags, but has `null` value instead of `false` and `timestamp` of performed action instead of `true` value.
 This allows you to retrieve user action time.
-This could be useful when you want to get all records published after your last login.
+This allows you to get all records published after your last login.

 | Trait name | Database columns | Flag type |
 | ---------- | ---------------- | --------- |